oliveralonzo/my-oss-contrib/README.md

 ## Code Change

-My contribution was relatively small, but hopefully it makes it to production!
-It is a wrong action for a right click button.
+My contribution was relatively small, but it made it to production!
+It fixed a wrong action for a right click button.
 The code changes can be seen in the last few commits.
 Users will experience the right behavior when right clicking the link.